cargaona/blog/content/posts/reviews/polof.md

 ---
-title: "Portrait of a Lady on Fire"
+title: "Portrait of a Lady on Fire [Review]"
 date: 2020-12-03T13:35:57-03:00
 draft: false
 ---